-The grades for the four variables namely: MoS2, Cu, Ag and W were interpolated into each block containing some proportion of mineralized solid by ordinary kriging.
+The grades for the four variables namely: MoS_2 , Cu, Ag and W were interpolated into each block containing some proportion of mineralized solid by ordinary kriging.
 Kriging was completed for each variable separately within two mineralized domains.
-A combination of soft and hard boundaries were used to estimate MoS2, Cu, Ag and W to reflect the metal zonation present at the CuMo Deposit.
+A combination of soft and hard boundaries were used to estimate MoS_2 , Cu, Ag and W to reflect the metal zonation present at the CuMo Deposit.

-- MoS2 Estimated for Cu-Ag Domain using only composites from Cu-Ag and Oxide Domains - Estimated for Cu-Mo and Mo Domains using only composites from Cu-Mo and Mo Domains - Cu Estimated for Mo Domain using only composites from Mo Domain - Estimated for Cu-Ag and Cu-Mo Domains using only composites from Cu-Ag, Cu-Mo and Oxide Domains - Ag Estimated for Mo Domain using only composites from Mo Domain - Estimated for Cu-Ag and Cu-Mo Domains using only composites from Cu-Ag, Cu-Mo and Oxide Domains - W Estimated for Cu-Ag Domain using only composites from Cu-Ag and Oxide Domains - Estimated for Cu-Mo and Mo Domains using only composites from Cu-Mo and Mo Domains
+- MoS2 Estimated for Cu-Ag Domain using only composites from Cu-Ag and Oxide Domains - Estimated for Cu-Mo and Mo Domains using only composites from Cu-Mo and Mo Domains - Cu Estimated for Mo Domain using only composites from Mo Domain - Estimated for Cu-Ag and Cu-Mo Domains using only composites from Cu-Ag, Cu-Mo and Oxide Domains - Ag Estimated for Mo Domain using only composites from Mo Domain - Estimated for Cu-Ag and Cu-Mo Domains using only composites from Cu-Ag, Cu-Mo and Oxide Domains - Estimated for Cu-Ag Domain using only composites from Cu-Ag and Oxide Domains Estimated for Cu-Mo and Mo Domains using only composites from Cu-Mo and Mo Domains

 Each kriging run was composed of 4 passes.
 The dimensions for the search ellipse, within each pass, were a function of the semivariogram ranges.
 Pass 1 required a minimum of 4 composites within a search ellipsoid with dimensions equal to $\frac{1}{4}$ of the semivariogram range for each direction.
 For blocks not estimated, the search ellipse was expanded to $\frac{1}{2}$ the semivariogram range in pass 2 and again a minimum of 4 composites were required to estimate the block.
-Pass 3 expanded the search ellipse to the entire range and a final 4^{th} pass used double the range.
+Pass 3 expanded the search ellipse to the entire range and a final 4th pass used double the range.
 In all cases the maximum number of composites from a single hole was set to 3 to insure that a minimum of two drill holes were used in each estimate.
 The maximum number of composites used was set to 16 and if more than 16 composites were found the closest 16 were used.
-The search parameters for each run are listed below in Table 14-9.
-Pass 4 for Ag and W used larger search ellipses to produce a value for all blocks estimated for MoS_2 and Cu.
-This was due to the under-sampling of Ag and W relative to MoS_2 and Cu.
+The search ellipses to produce a value for all blocks estimated for MoS2 and Cu.
+This was due to the under-sampling of Ag and W relative to MoS2 and Cu.